SoftwareImpacts/SIMPAC-2023-33/README.md

     - the number of lattice points per dimension.
     - the slicing of the lattice into patches (only for 2D and 3D simulations, automatic in 1D) – this determines the number of patches and therefore the required distinct processing units for MPI.
     The total number of processes is given by the product of patches in any dimension.
-    Note: In the 3D case you better insure that every patch is cubic in terms of lattice points.
-This is decisive for computational efficiency.
+    Note: In the 3D case patches are required to be cubic in terms of lattice points.
+    This is decisive for computational efficiency and checked at compile-time.
     - whether to have periodic or vanishing boundary values (currently has to be chosen periodic).
     - whether you want to simulate on top of the linear vacuum only 4-photon processes (1), 6-photon processes (2), both (3), or none (0) – the linear Maxwell case.
     - the total time of the simulation in units c=1, i.e., the distance propagated by the light waves in meters.
-    - the number of time steps that will be solved stepwise by `CVODE`.
+    - the number of time steps that will be solved stepwise by _CVODE_.
     In order to keep interpolation errors small do not choose this number too small.
     - the multiple of steps at which you want the data to be written to disk.
     - the output format.
 It can be 'c' for comma separated values (csv), or 'b' for binary.